Interactive Tool

 Use realistic low and high values for the place where the wood will live.
 The storage-location dropdown gives you a quick starting point, and you can still fine-tune the humidity numbers manually.

-Wood movement is one of those things that is easy to ignore until it causes a problem.
+Wood movement is easy to ignore until it causes a problem.
 A quick estimate before glue-up or assembly is a lot easier than fixing a split panel later.